mh-cbon/go-msi/README.e.md

 If you wonder why `INSTALLDIR`, `[INSTALLDIR]`, this is part of wix rules, please check their documentation.

+### License file

+Take care to the license file, it must be an `rtf` file, it must be encoded with `Windows1252` charset.

+I have provided some tools to help with that matter.

+# Personnalization

 ### wix templates

 For simplicity a default install flow is provided, which you can find [here](https://github.com/mh-cbon/go-msi/tree/master/templates)